DocNow/docnow/docs/cloud/aws.md

   * Choose the US$10 option
   * Identify your instance (Give it a name)
   * Create the Instance and take note of the resulting IP address (for example 1.2.2.4) of your Virtual Private Server
-  * Open your Terminal Application in `Applications/Utilities`
+  * Open your Terminal Application
   * Connect to your Virtual Private Server with the following command using the key you created above

 ```bash